dennisnordberg/julia-school/content/julia/scraping.md

 1. I used the more verbose `HTTP.request()` (with a `"GET"` argument) rather than `HTTP.get()`.
 This is because `HTTP.request()` allows you to set cookies, and, as far as I can tell, `HTTP.get()` doesn't.
 2. I set a cookie.
 In the code above, my cookie's name is `foo` and its value is `123`.

+Below are some additional pointers on setting cookies when scraping websites with Julia.

+### How to set the value of a cookie to `true` with HTTP.jl

+If you need to set the value of a cookie to `true`, set it to `"true"` (with the double quotes).
+For example:

+`r = HTTP.request("GET", url; cookies=Dict("foo"=>"true"))`

+(Don't worry, it will come through correctly as `true`.)

+Otherwise you'll get an error like so:

+`LoadError: TypeError: in keyword argument cookies, expected Union{Bool, Dict{<:AbstractString, <:AbstractString}}, got a value of type Dict{String, Bool}`

+### How to set multiple cookies with HTTP.jl

 Note that if I'd needed to set multiple cookies, I could have done so like this:

 `r = HTTP.request("GET", url; cookies=Dict("foo"=>123, "bar"=>"abc"))`

+### You don't need to set a cookie expiry with HTTP.jl

-Another point to note: I didn't bother setting a cookie expiry since my script sets the cookie each time the code scrapes a url.
+I didn't bother setting a cookie expiry since my script sets the cookie each time the code scrapes a url.

 So that wraps up the "how to" on setting cookies with Julia web scraping.
 And now, back to the tutorial on scraping the public `example.com` website.